skypilot-org/skypilot/docs/source/reference/comparison.rst

 * **With Kubernetes, a single iteration is a multi-step process** involving building a Docker image, pushing it to a registry, updating the Kubernetes YAML and then deploying it.

 * :strong:`With SkyPilot, a single command (`:literal:`sky launch`:strong:`) takes care of everything.` Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs, and provides SSH and VSCode access to debug.
- Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs and provides SSH and VSCode access to debug.

 Simpler YAMLs